mpsijm/chipcie-poc/content/news/registration-dapc-23.md

 * Born in 2000 or later
 * Have not completed more than 240 points of ECTS

-The full details can be found in [last year's eligibility tree](https://drive.google.com/file/d/1Gt0gh7e9ubSZOr1ZpZ3liU1g0__fPzg1/view).
+The full details can be found in the [eligibility tree](https://drive.google.com/file/d/15Wk1nODkAqdUuS6tZnCt2Wrscpvx1QGO/view).
 If you doubt you are eligible, feel free to [contact us](/contact).
 In case that your team does not meet the eligibility requirements, you can participate as a *spectator team*.